Professor John Dewar

 - Melbourne (Franklin Street)

-La Trobe is the largest provider of university education in regional Victoria, with more than 6,500 student enrolments at our campuses in Bendigo, Albury-Wodonga, Mildura and Shepparton.
+La Trobe is also the largest provider of university education in regional Victoria, with more than 6,500 student enrolments at our campuses in Bendigo, Albury-Wodonga, Mildura and Shepparton.
 Importantly, most of our students stay and work in their communities following graduation.